-The following disclosure applies to for-profit entities which adopt New Zealand Equivalent to International Accounting Standard 19 Employee Benefits (NZ IAS 19), including either of the standards:

-- Issued November 2012, incorporating amendments to 31 December 2016 and effective for reporting periods beginning 1 January 2016 - Issued November 2012, incorporating amendments to 31 March 2018 and effective for reporting periods beginning 1 January 2019 (early adoption permitted).
+The following disclosure applies to for-profit entities which adopt New Zealand Equivalent to International Accounting Standard 19 Employee Benefits (NZ IAS 19).
+Specifically the standard issued November 2012, incorporating amendments to 31 March 2018 and effective for reporting periods beginning 1 January 2019.